Gayndah: Climate

-Gayndah experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, muggy summers and mild, dry winters.
+Gayndah experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot, humid summers and mild, dry, brief winters with cool nights.

 Amenities

 The North Burnett Regional Council operates Gayndah Library on Capper Street.
 The library offers publicly accessible Wi-Fi.

 The former St Joseph's Convent in Meson Street was in 2011 converted into an arts and cultural centre, The Gayndah Arts & Cultural Centre which also houses the Gaynah Art Gallery.

 The Gayndah branch of the Queensland Country Women's Association meets at 5 Pineapple Street.
 The branch was founded in 1923 making it one of the longest operating branches.

 Central Burnett Uniting Church (also known as Gayndah Uniting Church) is at 41 Meson Street (25.6239°S 151.6052°E).
 It is part of the Mary Burnett Presbytery of the Uniting Church in Australia.

 Gayndah Wesleyan Methodist Church is at 6 Dalgangal Road (corner of Bridge Street, 25.6198°S 151.6103°E).
 It is part of the Wesleyan Methodist Church of Australia.

 Claude Wharton Weir is owned and managed by Sunwater.
 North Burnett Regional Council own and manage the boat ramps, facilities and recreation areas.
 Public access is permitted in designated areas only.
 Facilities include two boat ramps, picnic shelters, barbecues, public toilets and parking.
 Camping is prohibited at Claude Wharton Weir.
 The weir is stocked by the Gayndah Anglers and Fish Stocking Association Inc.